laravel-liberu/documentation/docs/frontend/themes.md

 yarn add @liberu-ui/themes
 ```

-(within Enso, remember to `cd` into the `client` folder before installing front-end assets)
+(within Liberu, remember to `cd` into the `client` folder before installing front-end assets)

-The package has the two default Enso themes, one light and one dark.
+The package has the two default Liberu themes, one light and one dark.

 ## Removing themes